qiboteam/qiboml/doc/source/advanced/calibrator.rst

         )

-The `id` is a name that the user chooses to identify the specific protocol execution, the `operation` and `parameters` are the name of the protocol in `Qibocal` and its parameter, respectively.
+The `id` is a user-chosen name to identify the specific protocol execution, whereas the `operation` and `parameters` are the name of the protocol in `Qibocal` and its parameter, respectively.